voschezang/coding-handbook/collaboration/teams.md

 Team maturity

+- Psychological safety
-- Trust.
-Vibe.
+  - Vibe.
 Can people sit in a room together?
+Are they communicating authentically?
-- Psychological safety.
-Do people address conflict?
+  - Courage.
+How people address conflict?
+Do people voice disagreement?

-- Inspect & adaption of *execution* of work.
-Is work being done to *preserve* the organization?
-- Inspect & adaption of *improvement*.
-Is work being done to *expand* the organization?
-- Inspect & adaption of radical (political) *change*.
+- Transparancy
+  - Transparancy of expectations.
+Towards team members and stakeholders.
+  - Transparancy of results.
+Reflection of results and decisions.

+- Autonomy
+  - Decisiveness.
+Speed of decision making.
+Willinness to make difficult decisions.
+  - Agency.
+Able to implement (radical) change.
 Is the team able to *act* and change their identity (structure)?

-Team performance
+Group performance.
+Value delivery

 - Surviving.
 The team reacts to its environment.
 - In control.
 The team acts pro-actively.